Invariant Distributions for homogeneous flows: Introduction

-The goal of this paper is to prove that examples of this kind do not exist among \emph{homogeneous flows}, so that a non-toral homogeneous flow always fails to be cohomology-free also because the closure of its range has codimension higher then one.
+The goal of this paper is to prove that DUE examples do not appear among non-toral \emph{homogeneous flows}, so that a non-toral homogeneous flow always fails to be cohomology-free already because the closure of its range has codimension higher than one.
 In fact, we prove that for any homogeneous flow on a \emph{finite-volume} homogeneous manifold $M$, except for the case of flows smoothly isomorphic to linear toral flows, the closure of the range of the Lie derivative operator on the space of smooth functions has countable codimension, or, in other terms, the space of invariant distributions for the flow has countable dimension.
-As a corollary we have a proof of the Katok and Greenfield-Wallach conjectures for general homogeneous flows on finite-volume homogeneous manifolds.
+In particular, the Katok and Greenfield-Wallach conjectures hold for general homogeneous flows on finite-volume homogeneous manifolds.
 Our main result can be stated as follows.

 \begin{theorem} Let $G/D$ a connected finite volume homogeneous space.
-A homogeneous flow $(G/D, g^\R)$ is either smoothly isomorphic to a linear flow on a torus or it has countably many independent invariant distributions. \end{theorem}
+A homogeneous flow $(G/D, \flow_\R)$ is either smoothly isomorphic to a linear flow on a torus or it has countably many independent invariant distributions of bounded order (at most $\text{dim}(G/D) -1$ in the Sobolev sense, at most $1/2$ in the H\"older sense). \end{theorem}